awesome-llm-papers/awesome-llm-papers.github.io/_publications/lin2021multimodal.markdown

 title: Multimodal Transformer With Variable-length Memory For Vision-and-language Navigation
 authors: Chuang Lin et al.
-conference: Arxiv
+conference: Lecture Notes in Computer Science
 year: 2021
-citations: 17
+citations: 18
 bibkey: lin2021multimodal
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2111.05759'}]
-tags: [Transformer, Attention Mechanism, Agentic, Multimodal Models, Model Architecture]
+tags: [Model Architecture, Attention Mechanism, Transformer, Multimodal Models, Agentic, Evaluation]
 ---
 Vision-and-Language Navigation (VLN) is a task that an agent is required to follow a language instruction to navigate to the goal position, which relies on